jazir555/javascript-prep-0823-code-solutions/prep-javascript-objects/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What data types can object properties hold?
+Strings, numbers, symbols, and other objects

 - Describe the syntax (structure) of object-literals in JavaScript.
+An object literal can be use either the . or bracket notations
 ## Notes

 All student notes should be written here.